CoKieKola/Centre-along-HappyValley/README.md

 - Select same images from back.
 - Upload back.png for the backs.
 - Pay them money (should be less than $5 for a single deck, shipping not included).
 With enough quantity the price can come down to under $2 with shipping included.
+- Steev found sweet spot for quantity versus price to be 18 card decks, 72 decks, $2.21 each = $159.12
 - Wait about a week.
 - Enjoy!